revzet77/COP4331C_Group01/artifacts/architecture.md

 # Data Design

 There will be no database for this project, all the data is handled live in-game.
+Data like health, position, amount of enemies, and round number are all local variables.
+When the game is over, the game essentially restarts, so no previous data is needed.

 # Business Rules